a-suprajaa/jwt/README.md

 ## Features

-backend based apllication --- it does not have a frontend.Tested through postman.
+backend based application --- it does not have a frontend.Tested through postman.

 Authors